uaf-math/calc1/materials.md

 title: Class Materials
 ---

-Miscellaneous materials such as handouts and some worksheets appear here.
+Miscellaneous materials such as handouts and some worksheets will appear here.
 See also the [main course page](index.html#top) for resources specific to your section.

 ## Spring 2019